Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Grief varied by species and by personality, and Naydra had seen a lot of grief in her life.
 She’d *felt* a lot of grief, too.

 She and Daar were alike in that they dealt with grief through action.
-Naydra had spent the last several years grieving for a life that had been, and every day brought a reminder of how *simple* things once were…
+Naydra had spent the last several years grieving for a life that had been, and every day brought a reminder of how *simple* things once were...

 And now, on the day of her coronation, she felt some closure for it all.
 Hers was a much simpler affair than Daar’s had been; the election results came in, she was announced as Mother-Supreme.
 The Great Father proclaimed her as his True Mate and Great Mother of the Gao, the Conclave bowed and offered submission... and that was more or less it.

 At her request, *her* ceremony was a smaller affair.
 Not small, though.
 There were still the Clans, each bearing a pointed gift to remind her of, and represent, her responsibilities.
 There was still Gyotin with his flair for ceremony and his intense understanding of just how valuable ceremony really was.

 The timing was significant, too.
 Daar had almost literally come straight off the battlefield to attend the ceremony, having personally crushed the first of the major (and most dangerous) Hunter strongholds on the liberated world.
-The video footage of him at combat, leading the charge and quite literally *breaking* the remaining Alphas into pieces with his own two paws…
+The video footage of him at combat, leading the charge and quite literally *breaking* the remaining Alphas into pieces with his own two paws...

 That footage had hardly begun to circulate when he returned home in quiet triumph, his grief still heavy on him, but at least he had done something with it.
 He had a victory to take the worst of its thorns and barbs away.